-On the northern bank which is covered by savannah, you can marvel at the variety of wildlife in a game drive around the Buligi game tracks which is a 7 km track north of Paraa.
-Animal species here include; buffalo, herds of elephants, warthogs and towering giraffes, bushbucks, reedbuck, duikers, kobs, oribi and the unusual-looking hartebeest, lions and you may spot a leopard at dusk.
+On the savannah northern banks, you can marvel at the variety of wildlife in a game drive around the Buligi game tracks, a 7 km track north of Paraa.
+Animal species here include; buffalo, herds of elephants, warthogs, towering giraffes, bushbucks, reedbuck, duikers, kobs, oribi unusual-looking hartebeest, lions, and you may spot a leopard at dusk.

 In the southern bank, a new track, the Honey Moon track, was opened, and to boost the drive, 15 giraffes were trans-located from the northern bank to this area in January 2016.

-Areas like Nyamsika gorge is home to a big number of water animals which come to get water and Nyamsika cliffs have a higher concentration of buffalos, lions as well as different birds like the Egyptian plover and the bee-eaters.
+Areas like Nyamsika gorge are home to many water animals that come to get water.
+Nyamsika cliffs have a higher concentration of buffalos, lions, and different birds like the Egyptian plover and the bee-eaters.

 Game drives are an all-year-round activity, though, during the rainy season, the grass is a bit tall, making it harder to spot wildlife.
 You can easily watch a lion hunt during the dry season because the grass is shorter.
 Game viewing can be done in the morning from 6:30 am.
 Evening game drives start at 4 pm and last between 3 to 4 hours.

-The boat safari launch trip upstream from Paraa to the foot of Murchison Falls presents an amazing display of wildlife.
-Hippos and crocodiles are abundant and you will see elephants, buffalos, waterbucks and many bird species.
+The boat safari launch trip upstream from Paraa to Murchison Falls’ foot presents wildlife’s fantastic display.
+Hippos and crocodiles are abundant, and you will see elephants, buffalos, waterbucks, and many bird species.
 The launch departs at 9 am and 2 pm daily and takes three hours.

 A boat trip to the Nile-Lake Albert Delta is a four- to five-hour return voyage.
-This voyage is great for birders.
-To sight the elusive Shoebill a downstream morning cruise is recommended.
+This voyage is excellent for birders.
+Take the downstream morning cruise to spot the grotesque archaic Shoebill.
 Alternatively, a tranquil sundowner cruise offers the classic view of a tropical sunset reflected on the river.

 Hiking to the Top of the Falls

-Murchison Falls National Park’s vast landscape and varied scenery can be explored on foot.
+Travelers can explore Murchison Falls National Park’s vast landscape and varied scenery on foot.
 Trails through Kaniyo Pabidi and Rabongo Forests provide sightings of many primates and birds.